xaur/decred-proposals/market-makers/arguments.md

 > > Isn't it good that the big boys are not entering?
 Isn't it better to have DCR distributed across lots and lots of small fish?
 >
 > Amusingly enough the groups that have been most vocal about engaging a MM are larger players who are mostly done buying and want the market to be less scary for small players to enter and exit. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/64))

+### Concern: This will onboard wrong people

+The [concern](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/73) is that if an investor has studied Decred but got turned away by poor liquidity, he doesn't care much about Decred's mission and values and will likely be a bad stakeholder.

+Counterarguments:

+* Better liquidity [helps all](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/82), not just speculators.
+* Side note: comforting those who have liquidity as top priority is a bad selling point for MM.

+## Q & A

 ### Why does it cost so much?